 In 1999, as a result of their shared love and admiration for one of Canada’s great musical treasures, the late Willie P. Bennett , Wilson along with Stephen Fearing and Colin Linden formed what would soon become the highly acclaimed roots music supergroup Blackie and the Rodeo Kings.

 The Rodeo Kings have produced ten albums and have toured throughout North America and Europe.
 While Wilson created solo albums, Planet Love and Dog Years (2006) , it was with his collaboration with producer and Cowboys Junkies founder Michael Timmins that he found and settled into a new voice .
 The result is Wilson’s genre defining, alter personae Lee Harvey Osmond.
 “Acid folk” was born in an old garage off Clinton Avenue in Toronto.
 With Timmins production and Wilson’s baritone, LHO has become the soundtrack and the voice for the art of Tom Wilson.

-In 2017 Wilson will release his highly anticipated memoir through Penguin/ Random House/Doubleday Publishing.
-In the memoir, Wilson will offer a profoundly moving and humorous look at family, his hometown and identity after a chance encounter with a stranger caused him to question everything he had always known about his past.
+In 2017 Wilson released his highly anticipated memoir through Penguin/ Random House/Doubleday Publishing.
+In the memoir, Wilson offers a profoundly moving and humorous look at family, his hometown and identity after a chance encounter with a stranger caused him to question everything he had always known about his past.